 Try Athletic Training with Cathe Friedrich (And Find Out What You’re Really Made Of)

-Athletic Training is for the advanced athlete.
-If you’ve never done a Cathe Friedrich program before then don’t start here.
+Athletic Training is for the advanced home exerciser.
+If you’ve never done a Cathe Friedrich program before and you’re just getting starting with home workouts then don’t start with this program.
 This workout could kill you.
-Here’s a peek:

 Let me tell you exactly what you’re going to need and what you’ll be doing in Athletic Training with Cathe Friedrich…